 The best of both worlds

-BAT has been going through significant mergers and acquisitions, one such being RJ Reynolds in the US.
+BAT has been going through significant mergers and acquisitions, one such being RAI in the US.
 The HR has had to play a key role while merging the best practices of two organisations that have very different cultures.
 “We always talk about something called ‘bring your difference’ So it’s not like we want to have oneness everywhere.
 People come from diverse places and bring their uniqueness, and we like that uniqueness.”

 When Reynolds came in, it was very different from the BAT culture.
 BAT started to integrate by sending people from BAT over to Reynolds and vice versa, and mix the initiatives as well.
 “Reynolds had good initiatives, so we started to bring in some best practices both ways and ‘one mission, one goal.’
 Our new CEO Jack Bowles has one mission and a goal to simplify the company and make that transition fast.
 That in itself rallied us, no matter where you come from, you have to have the same standards and ethos of the organisation – that converged.”